The concept of MVP may not be clear to most of the aspiring entrepreneurs out there, am I correct? So let’s start with the obvious, the definition.

 Now let’s check on some of the added benefits:

 Quicker client feedback: An MVP enables you to get a hold of the user needs and expectations from your product.
-This further helps you develop a better product that aligns with the customer’s needs.
+This also helps you build a product that serves the needs of your customers.

-Draw investment: If you can show! the potential of your MVP to the investors, they may even consider investing in your venture.
+Draw investment: If your product is promising in the MVP phase, then it will surely attract the investors.
 How great is that!
 Didn’t see that coming, did you?

 Success stories of start-ups with the MVP approach